Margaret Wack

 Personal Finance Writer · Updated May 2026

 Did you know that over 40% of Americans couldn’t cover a $500 emergency expense with cash in 2026?
-This often leads people to consider personal loans, but navigating the options can be confusing.
+This often leads people to consider personal loans, but handling the options can be confusing.
 At their core, secured and unsecured personal loans represent two distinct approaches to borrowing money, each with its own benefits and drawbacks.
 Understanding these differences is crucial for making an informed financial decision that aligns with your individual circumstances.
 We’ll break down everything you need to know about loan amounts, interest rates, and the potential risks involved.
 In 2026, average APRs on unsecured personal loans range from around 8% to 36%, while secured loan rates can start as low as 5% for borrowers with excellent credit, but these numbers vary significantly based on creditworthiness and the lender.
 Typical personal loan amounts fall between $1,000 and $50,000, depending on the lender and your ability to repay.

 Let's dive deeper into what separates secured and unsecured personal loans.
 An unsecured personal loan is based purely on your creditworthiness – lenders assess your credit score, income, and debt-to-income ratio to determine eligibility and interest rates.
 Because there's no collateral involved, these loans generally come with higher APRs to compensate for the increased risk to the lender.
 Conversely, a secured personal loan requires you to pledge an asset—like your car, home equity, or savings account—as collateral.
 This reduces the lender’s risk, often resulting in lower interest rates and potentially larger loan amounts.
 For example, a $10,000 unsecured loan at 12% APR over 36 months would result in monthly payments of approximately $332.
 However, that same $10,000 secured loan at 8% APR over the same term would have monthly payments around $295.
 A common mistake borrowers make is assuming they'll automatically qualify for the lowest advertised rates; rates are heavily dependent on individual credit profiles.
 Another error is borrowing more than you need, leading to unnecessary interest charges and potential difficulty with repayment.
 To avoid this, carefully calculate your needs before applying.